ScriptRaccoon/portfolio-website/src/data/posts/authentication-mongodb-sveltekit.md

 ### Types

-Before we continue, we need to add a type for the users.
+Before we continue, we need to add a type for the users (without the password).
 We will need it in several places, so let us define a global type.
 This can be done by adding the following to `app.d.ts`:

 ```typescript
 // app.d.ts